 Likewise, Richie Aprile doing Richie Aprile shit (i.e. continuing to threaten Beansy) stays interesting because he is tremendously funny in this episode.
 Chris, too, gets some hilarious lines in.
 But just when it seems like he is about to turn his life around—no more drugs, no more Hollywood, proposing to Adriana, etc.—Chris is ambushed in the street by Matt and Sean.

 Matt and Sean were introduced as huge dummies back in the season premiere.
 They have been doing various menial odd jobs for Chris all season, but this is the first time that their characters serve a purpose.

-They introduce themselves to Richie, but take something he says the wrong way.
+They introduce themselves to Richie, but mistake something he says.
 Similarly, while they are breaking into safes with Chris, several lines interestingly foreshadow the plot twist coming at the end.